valgaze/speedybot/docs/new.md

 - Let's test out your bot access token.
 You can do this by sending yourself a SpeedyCard in a direct message.
 Feel free to tap the 🎲 for some examples or craft your own code with the editor

 <SpeedyCardEditor></SpeedyCardEditor>

 - When you're ready, tap the **Send Message** tab and use the email you signed up with as the destination and hit Send-- in about a second you should receive a new message from your bot

-## Step III: Setup your SpeedyBot Listener

 <el-alert
-    title="⛔️ Nobody is listening"
+    title="⛔️ PROBLEM: Nobody is listening ⛔️"
     type="error"
+    :closable="false"
+    effect="dark"
+  />

-    description="You may have noticed that if you tried to submit any data back from a card-- nothing happens " />
+You may have noticed that if you tried to submit any data back from a card that has form inputs-- nothing happens, ex:

 <img
     src="https://raw.githubusercontent.com/valgaze/speedybot-utils/main/assets/various/new/card_nosubmit.gif"